Sharon-B/Inside-Out/README.md

 [Creating a comments system tutorial](https://djangocentral.com/creating-comments-system-with-django/) - Used to learn about how to make a comments system.

-[Building a blog application with Django](https://djangocentral.com/building-a-blog-application-with-django/) - Article to how to make a blog app.
+[Building a blog application with Django](https://djangocentral.com/building-a-blog-application-with-django/) - Article on how to make a blog app.

-[How to set up a contact form with Django tutorial](https://hellowebbooks.com/news/tutorial-setting-up-a-contact-form-with-django/) Used to learn about how to set uo a contact form in Django.
+[How to set up a contact form with Django tutorial](https://hellowebbooks.com/news/tutorial-setting-up-a-contact-form-with-django/) - Used to learn about how to set up a contact form in Django.

 ## Content